-Hong Kong-listed Chinese trading group Fosun has launched a Tom Tailor takeover bid.
+Hong Kong-listed Chinese trading group Fosun has launched a takeover bid for fashion label Tom Tailor.

 In a statement, Fosun said it would benefit from the target company’s long-term growth potential.